GenomicsAotearoa/metagenomics_summer_school/materials/day3/ex11_coverage_and_taxonomy.md

 ```

 The coverage table will be generated as `viruses_cov_table.txt`.
 As before, the key columns of interest are the `contigName`, and each `sample[1-n].bam` column.

+*NOTE: As mentioned above, it is usually necessary to also normalise coverage values based on sample depth.
+For example, by normalising all coverages for each sample based on either minimum or average library size (the number of sequencing reads per sample).
+In this case, the mock metagenome data we have been working with were already of equal depth, and so we will omit any normalisation step here.
+But this would not be the case with your own sequencing data sets.*

 *NOTE: Unlike the prokaryote data, we have not used a binning process on the viral contigs (since many of the binning tools use hallmark characteristics of prokaryotes in the binning process).
 Here, `viruses_cov_table.txt` is the final coverage table.
 This can be combined with `CheckV` quality and completeness metrics to, for example, examine the coverage profiles of only those viral contigs considered to be "High-quality" or "Complete".*